What are the Options for a First-Time Home Buyer?

 An added benefit is that, usually, property managers are tasked with maintaining the landscape and keeping the external property clean.
 Keep in mind that there are often monthly, quarterly or yearly fees associated with these property types.
 Make sure to query the seller about additional costs that may be incurred due to these fees.

 Condos and town homes are generally more affordable than traditional single-family homes and apartments.
+You can also consider reviewing the difference between a condo and duplex, its benefits and disadvantages.
 Therefore, they can be a great option for first-time home buyers.
 Indeed, in a city such as New York, your selection is limited to apartments, which can greatly exceed the cost of buying a home, condo or townhouse.
 However, given the high demand for New York city property, the resale value of an apartment also tends to be on the higher end.

 Other Home Buying Options